vim-advent-calendar/vimways.org/content/2018/markzen-mappings.md

 #### We Don't Need No True Control

-You can use literal control chars in your mappings, by hitting [`<C-v>`][cv] followed by the control char in insert or command-line mode.
-For instance, pressing `<C-v>` then the tab key will insert a literal tab char (you can use `:set list` to show them).
+You can use literal control chars in your mappings, by hitting [`<C-v>`][cv] followed by the control character in insert or command-line mode.
+For instance, pressing `<C-v>` then the tab key will insert a literal tab character (you can use `:set list` to show them).
 However, it is not very convenient to work with literal control chars: the graphic representation can be confusing (eg. `^[` for the Escape key), and it can insert a terminal-dependent sequence, like `^[OP`,